 This project has very positive implications for the economy and employment rates.
 Throughout the construction phases through to completion and beyond, Metrolinx will partner with local companies and community groups to provide jobs, training, and other opportunities.
 Groups like the Toronto Community Benefits Network (TCBN), is connecting people with jobs in the trades and administration along the Crosstown line.

-There are many benefits to the Crosstown in regards to the quality of life of Torontonians and the environment.
+There are many benefits to The Crosstown in regard to the quality of life of Torontonians and the environment.
 Obviously, faster transit means less time spent commuting; not only is the Crosstown supposed to cut travel times, but it’s also supposed to improve the reliability of existing TTC lines and consequently their travel times as well.
 And while the project couldn’t be called “green”, it will reduce traffic congestion, greenhouse gases, and fuel consumption – that’s pretty eco-friendly, right?
 In fact, it is the first transit project to receive funding through ‘green bonds’ which are tax-exempt bonds reserved for environmentally-friendly infrastructure.

 Originally city planners proposed that grass, sedum, and other plants be introduced along portions of the track, as they have been in other cities like Paris and Hamburg.
 Green trackways are both pleasant to look at and useful: they reduce noise and help offset the “heat island effect.”
 Unfortunately, it turned out to be 22 percent more expensive than options like gravel.
 Boo!

-Regardless, Crosstown will allow thousands of commuters to take a convenient, low-emissions transit option every day.
+The Crosstown will allow thousands of commuters to take a convenient, low-emissions transit option every day.
 If it functions as it should, it will not only help preserve the state of the environment but will improve the quality of life for daily commuters.

 Speaking of commuters, if you travel the area frequently, it may be prudent to get periodic construction updates!